Eastern States 100

 Event summary

-Get ready for an exhilarating adventure at the Eastern States 100, taking place from August 8th to 9th, 2026, in the picturesque Waterville, Lycoming, Pennsylvania!
-This grueling ultra-marathon spans an impressive 103 rocky miles, featuring a staggering elevation gain of over 20,000 feet.
-Only the most resilient runners will tackle this breathtaking circumnavigation of Pine Creek, famously known as the Grand Canyon of Pennsylvania.
+Get ready for an unforgettable adventure at the Eastern States 100, taking place from Saturday, August 8th to Sunday, August 9th, 2026, in the stunning landscapes of Waterville, Lycoming, Pennsylvania.
+This ultramarathon spans an exhilarating 103 rocky miles with a staggering elevation gain of over 20,000 feet, making it a true test of endurance for even the most seasoned trail runners.

 Organiser's Description